CompuTec/computec-docs/docs/wms/log-files.md

 **4. Enabling additional logs**

-    To log additional execution details by WMS:
+    To log additional execution details by CompuTec WMS:

     - Navigate to: